indro-robotics/Documentation/source/Prerequisites/Linux-Terminal.rst

      - make a file executable

-There are basic installs following starting linux.
+**INSTALLS**

+There are also essential installations/updates that anyone following the guide would want to consider installing.

-.. list-table:: Basic Linux Installs
+.. list-table:: Install/update the following
    :widths: 25 75
    :header-rows: 1